dgheig/API-2021-HTTP-Infra/README.md

 ### Dynamic cluster management (0.5 pt)

 * You develop a solution, where the server nodes (static and dynamic) can appear or disappear at any time.
-* You show that the load balancer is dynamically updated to reflect the state of the cluster.
+* You show that the load balancer is dynamically updated to reflect the state of the cluster (you get this for free with Traefik).
-* You describe your approach (are you implementing a discovery protocol based on UDP multicast? are you using a tool such as serf?)
 * You have documented your configuration and your validation procedure in your report.

 ### Management UI (0.5 pt)